Lend-Lease: United States

 From October 1, 1941, to May 31, 1945, the United States delivered to the Soviet Union 427,284 trucks, 13,303 combat vehicles, 35,170 motorcycles, 2,328 ordnance service vehicles, 2,670,371 tons of petroleum products (gasoline and oil) or 57.8 percent of the aviation fuel including nearly 90 percent of high-octane fuel used, 4,478,116 tons of foodstuffs (canned meats, sugar, flour, salt, etc.), 1,911 steam locomotives, 66 diesel locomotives, 9,920 flat cars, 1,000 dump cars, 120 tank cars, and 35 heavy machinery cars.
 Ordnance goods (ammunition, artillery shells, mines, assorted explosives) provided amounted to 53 percent of total domestic consumption.

-One item typical of many was a tire plant that was lifted bodily from the Ford Company's River Rouge Plant and transferred to the USSR.
+An example of the lend-lease's effectiveness was a tire plant that was lifted bodily from the Ford Company's River Rouge Plant and transferred to the USSR.

 The 1947 money value of the supplies and services amounted to about $11.3 billion.
-Unlike the other allies, the Soviets believed these supplies to be gifts to their war effort and even items that were to be returned to the US after the war, such as ships, were sent back as completely stripped hulls.
+Soviets believed these supplies to be gifts to their war effort, and ships and other items that were returned to the US after the war were sent back as completely stripped hulls.